-Intangible assets acquired in a business combination consist primarily of IPR&D assets.
+Intangible assets acquired in a business combination consist primarily of in-process research and development ("IPR&D") assets.
 The value attributable to IPR&D projects at the time of acquisition is capitalized as an indefinite-lived intangible asset and tested for impairment until the project is completed or abandoned.
 Upon completion of the project, the indefinite-lived intangible asset will be accounted for as a finite-lived intangible asset and amortized on a straight-line basis over its estimated useful life.
-If the project is abandoned, the indefinite-lived intangible asset will be charged to expense.
-Intangible assets acquired in other transactions are recorded at cost.
+If the project is abandoned, the indefinite-lived intangible assets will be charged to expense.
+Intangible assets, including patents and licenses, acquired in other transactions are recorded at cost.
 Intangible assets with finite useful lives consist of legal costs incurred in the course of obtaining patents and license issuance fees for the use of proprietary technologies.
 Costs incurred for obtaining patents are amortized on a straight-line basis over the estimated useful lives of the assets from the time of approval of the patent.
 Prior to approval, these costs are carried on the balance sheets and not amortized.
 In the event approval is denied, the cost of the denied application is expensed.
 License issuance fees are amortized on a straight-line basis over the estimated useful lives of the underlying licensed technology.
-Intangible assets with finite useful lives are being amortized over 6 to 20 years and are evaluated separately from indefinite-lived intangible assets for impairment at least annually or whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
+Intangible assets with finite useful lives are being amortized on a straight-line basis over the estimated useful lives of the underlying licensed technology.
+Intangible assets with finite useful lives are being amortized on a straight-line basis over the estimated useful lives of the underlying licensed technology.
+Intangible assets with finite useful lives are being amortized over 6 to 20 years.
+These amortization costs are classified as research and development expenses in the accompanying statements of operations and comprehensive loss.